aqjune-aws/cav25-artifact/arm64/README.md

 > We will update the paper to reflect these changes for the camera-ready version.

-This artifact has been compiled with `docker build -t cav25-trial:7.0 .` (~10 min) on a Linux machine and saved with `docker save cav25-trial:7.0 > s2n-bignum.tar` (<1 min).
-The docker image is ~2.6GB
+This artifact has been compiled with `docker build -t s2n-bignum-arm64:latest .` (~10 min) on a Linux arm64 machine and saved with `docker save s2n-bignum-arm64:latest > s2n-bignum-arm64.tar` (<1 min).
+The Dockerfile for arm64 is available inside the zipped archive, and the image is ~2.6GB